Medical Student Education

 Third priority is to fourth year Visiting Students

-Utilities are paid by Erlanger (electricity, water, basic cable TV, and high speed internet via ethernet modem).
+Utilities are paid (electricity, water, basic cable TV, and high speed internet via ethernet modem).
 Students should bring their own linens, bedding (including a mattress pad), pillow, alarm clock, pots/pans, dishes, forks/spoons, and cleaning supplies.
 If a student brings his/her own computer, they will need an ethernet cable to connect to the internet modem.
 The student may also bring his/her own TV and connect to a basic cable box access for cable TV.

 UT students who intend to complete most of their Clerkship and Elective rotations in Chattanooga are required to provide their own housing at their expense.
 Students are not permitted to stay longer than six blocks in these apartments.
 This helps us provide housing for those who do not have other options.